Tales from the Gallery : The First Image : Ventricle

 ‘My taste …‘ I said coolly ‘My taste I will reveal to you in due course …‘ I paused again, buying time whilst contemplating my options.
 ‘But first … first I‘d like some information about whom I‘m dealing with‘ I stated in a dry tone and then added, honey-tongued: ‘Why don‘t you tell me a little about yourself?‘

-‘We rarely have to remind our clientele to keep up their half of the bargain’ it asserted with authority, ‘but if they waver, we do have a little something up our sleeve’ he chuckled.
+‘We rarely have to remind our clientele to keep up their half of the bargain‘ it asserted with authority, ‘but if they waver, we do have a little something up our sleeve‘ it chuckled.
 ‘The Furies, poor dears, lost their position when that twat Orestes was absolved, but they soon found their place with us.
-Not as dependable as one would like them, I must say, but they are most efficient.’
+Not as dependable as one would like them, I must say, but they are most efficient.‘

-‘You wouldn’t believe how many religious rejects have sought our stables!
+‘You wouldn‘t believe how many religious rejects have sought our stables!
 I mean where else are they to go, if not to fade completely into oblivion?
-We all have our need to be seen and heard, and most are ready to go to great lengths to fulfil it.’
-He tut-tutted and shook his head.
-‘We have sibyls and prophets, seers and sorcerers, titans and monsters, moping around in dark corners over their tumble-down oracles and temples, their lost congregations and world orders – well, nothing lasts forever.’
+We all have our need to be seen and heard, and most are ready to go to great lengths to fulfil it.‘ It tut-tutted and shook its head.
+‘We have sibyls and prophets, seers and sorcerers, titans and monsters, moping around in dark corners over their tumble-down oracles and temples, their lost congregations and world orders – well, nothing lasts forever.‘

-© 1994, 1995, 1999, 2003, 2010, 2019 Kirstin Sørensen
+© 1994, 1995, 1999, 2003, 2010, 2019, 2022, 2024 Kirstin Sørensen

 Leave a Reply